 The farmers have a range of chemicals available to spray their vast acreages of mono-culture potatoes but the chemicals available to non-licensed home growers are more limited.
+In fact, none are available now to home growers.
 Even with repeated weekly spraying in the horrendous wet summer of 2012 many farmers lost the battle to the blight anyway.

-The traditional spray for blight is Bordeaux mixture.
-I’m not sure this is such a good idea as it contains copper and that is hardly good for your diet although it was organically approved.
-It is worth checking in horticultural suppliers what anti-fungals are currently available and approved for use on potatoes as the list shrinks every year.
+The traditional spray for blight is easily made Bordeaux mixture as explained in Dig for Victory.
+I’m not sure this is such a good idea as it contains copper and that is hardly good for your diet although it was organically approved for many years and our forebears survived using it.
+There are no anti-fungal specifics for potato blight available to home growers without a licence.

 If however you don’t win or don’t like using chemical sprays, cut off the haulm and dispose of it.
-You can hot-compost the haulm but the safest answer is to bin or burn it.
-The potato tubers won’t develop any further but leave them be for 3 weeks nonetheless.
+You can hot-compost the haulm but the safest answer is to bin, burn or bury deeply.
+The potato tubers won’t develop any further but leave them be for 2 weeks nonetheless.
 This is to hopefully stop the blight spores getting to the tubers as you harvest.